 Argentine street artist Alfredo Segatori has been in the U.S.A. and teamed up with Pablo Machioli to paint this new mural featuring a prehistoric man in Baltimore, Maryland.
-Project was organised by Section1 Project in Baltimore together with BA Street Art.
+Project was organised by Section1 Project and Buenos Aires Street Art.

 The large artwork was created on the wall of a former tire factory in the Woodberry neighborhood of Baltimore along the Jones Falls and took the pair three days to complete.